It appears everyone has their favorite Irish soda bread recipe. Some with caraway seeds, some with raisins, some with both, some with neither.

 Hint 1: If the top is getting too dark while baking, tent the bread with some aluminum foil.

 Hint 2: If you use a cast iron skillet to cook the bread in the oven, be very careful when you take the pan out.
 It's easy to forget that the handle is extremely hot.
-Cool the handle with an ice cube, or put a pot holder over it.
+Be sure to put a pot holder over it.

 Remove the pan or sheet from the oven, and let the bread sit in the pan or on the sheet for 5 to 10 minutes.
 Then, remove to a rack to cool briefly.

 Serve the bread warm, at room temperature, or sliced and toasted.
 Best when eaten warm and just baked.